 In this case the cursor is on cell E100, which is not visible on the screen.

 If you like, you can actually highlight this address, and press enter to that location on the worksheet.

 Another way to bring the cursor into view is to press an arrow key.
 Excel will then move one cell in that direction, and the worksheet will be scrolled to show the cursor.

-If you're using more than one workbook, you can see a list of open workbooks on the View tab of the ribbon, in the Switch Workbooks menu.
-To move to a another workbook, just select it in the menu.
-Note that the window title will change to display the new worksheet name.
+If you're using more than one workbook, you can see a list of all open workbooks on the View tab of the ribbon, in the Switch Workbooks menu.
+To move to another workbook, just select it in the menu.
+Note that the window title will change to display the new workbook name.

 You can move between open workbooks using the keyboard shortcut control-tab.
 Control tab will cycle through all open workbooks.
 Add the shift key to move the other direction.